Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Dynamics of the chiral charge and magnetic fields: analytical estimates

-In the previous consideration the non-Abelian character of the gauge theory was not used at all.
-It seems that it may be equally applied to the Abelian theory as well.
+In the previous consideration the non-Abelian character of the gauge theory was used only at one point, namely when we required that the change of the CS number is equal to an integer number one, as dictated by the non-trivial vacuum structure.
+For Abelian theories the integer changes of the CS number are however not specific, and the rate of CS number diffusion for fluctuations with size $l$, amplitude $A$, and time $\tau$, is given by \be \Gamma \propto (\alpha A^2 l^2) \left[\frac{\exp (-A^2 l/T)}{l^3 \tau}\right]~, \ee where the first factor is a typical change of the CS number, and the second is the probability of a fluctuation per unit time and volume.
+The characteristic non-linear dynamics length and time scales in the Abelian Higgs with $\lambda \sim e^2, m^2 \sim e^4 T^2$, are parametrically the same as in the non-Abelian gauge theory, $l \propto 1/(\alpha T$, $\tau \propto 1/(\alpha^2 T)$.
+In other words, it seems that Eq.~(\ref{gammasph}) may be equally applied to the Abelian theory as well.
 Qualitatively, the difference appears in the subsequent development of the fluctuation.
 In the non-Abelian case, after crossing the ``sphaleron barrier'' it may evolve to a new vacuum state with the different CS number but zero energy, thermalising its energy.
 In the Abelian case, such a vacuum state does not exist.
-The discussion in Section \ref{sec:conf} indicates however that the effective degeneracy with respect to the CS number, appears in the limit of long wavelengths of the gauge field.
+The discussion in Section \ref{sec:conf} indicates however, that the effective degeneracy with respect to the CS number, appears in the limit of long wavelengths of the gauge field.
 It is an open question whether this effect may lead to dissipation of the fermionic number in the Abelian theory, with a rate that does not depend on $\mu$.
-If the non-Abelian estimate were applicable to the Abelian case as well, the Abelian ``sphaleron'' rate $\Gamma_{sph} \propto \alpha^5 T^4$ would supersede the rate associated with instability (\ref{small}) for a chemical potential $\mu < \alpha T$.
-Whether this is true or not, this question can be studied, in principle, in real time lattice simulations.
-Unfortunately, due to limited computer resources, we could not get an answer to this, because of the reasons we explain in Section~\ref{subsec:finiteV}.
+If the non-Abelian estimate were applicable to the Abelian case as well, the Abelian ``sphaleron'' rate $\Gamma_{sph} \propto \alpha^5 T^4$ would supersede the rate associated with the instability (\ref{small}), for a chemical potential $\mu < \alpha T$.
+We present some arguments in the next subsection \ref{sec:diffCS} that the Abelian rate may scale like $\Gamma_{sph} \propto \alpha^6 T^4$, i.e.~with one extra power of $\alpha$ compared to the non-Abelian case.
+If true, this will exceed the rate associated to the instability for small $\mu < e \alpha T$.
+Whether this is correct or not, it can be studied, in principle, in real time lattice simulations.
+Unfortunately, due to limited computer resources, we could not get an answer to this question.
 We thus leave open the investigation of this matter for the future.
-We have got, however, indirect evidence (Section \ref{subsec:finiteV}) that the Abelian rate may scale like $\Gamma_{sph} \propto \alpha^6 T^4$, i.e.~with one extra power of $\alpha$ compared to the non-Abelian case.
-If true, this will exceed the rate associated to the instability for small $\mu < e \alpha T$.